power-assert-js/espower/README.md

 |:---------|:--------------|
 | `string` | N/A           |

 Root filepath for target test files.
 Only works with `options.path` or `options.sourceMap`.
 If set, filepath in power-assert output will be relative from `options.sourceRoot`.
-When both `options.sourceRoot` and sourceMap's sourceRoot are given, `options.sourceRoot` has precedence over sourceMap's sourceRoot.
+When both `options.sourceRoot` and sourceMap's sourceRoot are given and both are absolute filepath, `options.sourceRoot` has precedence over sourceMap's sourceRoot.
 This property is optional.

 #### (optional) options.sourceMap